This is a guest post from John Michael, a third party personal financial advisor for consumers interested in investments and securities.

 Unfortunately, even if you are injured at work, you may not receive your full pay.
 Some employers only pay statutory sick pay.
 Others may pay you a percentage based on your salary.
 However, even these plans are usually capped at a maximum amount, preventing you from earning your full salary while injured.
 If you are the sole income earner or if your family’s finances is heavily dependent on your pay, this can have far reaching, negative effects.

 Winning your compensation claim can help pay for things like bills and rent while you are injured and unable to work.
 But in order to be successful, you will probably want to retain legal assistance.
 Of course, hiring a lawyer carries risk – if you lose your claim, will you end up in an even worse financial situation?
 In most cases, you do not have to be worried about the financial impact of unsuccessful claims.
-By making a no win no fee claim from first4lawyers, you have nothing to lose.
+By making a no win no fee claim, you have nothing to lose.
 A solicitor who operates on the basis of “no win no fee” does not charge their clients anything in the event they lose their case.

 So if you are injured at work, instead of stressing out over unpaid bills and reduced pay, consider filing a compensation claim.
 With research and proper representation, it will not cost you any more of your family’s valuable finances and may put you in a better financial position for the future.